ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 - **Identification of Vanilla Blocks**: A classification column vanilla_block was added to flag slots without any recorded MEV rewards or fee recipients across our data sources.
 - **MEV Theft Detection**: Two additional columns were created to flag slots that potentially exhibit MEV theft behavior:
   - sp_high-confidence_theft marks slots where the block proposer was part of the Rocketpool Smoothing Pool but no portion of the MEV reward was distributed to the smoothing pool contract address.
-  - reg_high-confidence_theft marks slots outside the smoothing pool where the distributor address differs from all recorded MEV recipients across our data sources.
+  - reg_high-confidence_theft marks slots outside the smoothing pool where the fee recipient address differs from all recorded MEV recipients across our data sources.
 - Slot-level MEV Averaging: For contextual analysis, the average MEV bid for each slot was calculated based on two separate data sources (max_bid and mevmonitor_max_bid).
 - All processed files were saved in a structured output folder and used as the standardized input for subsequent analyses (see sections below).